 Nancy is the Director of the Arc of Appalachia, and was one of the non-profit’s founders in 1995.
 In the span of directing the organization over the ensuing years, Nancy has cultivated a vigorous citizen advocacy network in Ohio (what she likes to call a tree-roots organization) to support new natural areas in twenty-one preserve regions of southern Ohio.

 Altogether, Nancy has personally led the charge to save 7000 acres of wildlands in Ohio and has participated in well over 100 separate real estate closings.
 The Arc’s headquarters, the 3000-acre Highlands Nature Sanctuary, is the Arc’s largest preserve region, and the area that Nancy and the Arc’s fledging board first concentrated their land preservation efforts in the non-profit’s early years.
 A few of the signature wildlife species now protected within the Arc suite of nature preserves include such rarities as Henslow’s sparrows, cerulean warblers, bobcats, northern long-eared bats, river otters, and timber rattlesnakes – just to name a few.
 The Arc has also been instrumental in saving four Native American Indian legacy sites — Spruce Hill Earthworks, Junction Earthworks Glenford Fort and Steel Earthworks.
-The Arc also manages Fort Hill and Serpent Mound on behalf Ohio History Connection.
+The Arc also manages Fort Hill on behalf Ohio History Connection.

 Nancy previously served as Chief Naturalist for Ohio State Parks with the Ohio Department of Natural Resources; and operated Benevolence Café and Bakery in downtown Columbus’ city market for 20 years, where she promoted healthy and intentional food choices.